 Ophir’s series of power meters use an array of software solutions in order to bring out maximum performance levels from their smart sensors.
 These unique software solutions offer extensive graphic displays of data, advanced measurement processing, and data logging capabilities for future review.

-Ophir’s series of power meters are designed with the highest sensitivity, lowest noise, and most precise calibrations in order to bring out maximum performance levels from their smart sensors.
-These power meters and PC interfaces operate on the smart plug principle, meaning that these devices can work with nearly all Ophir sensors.
+Ophir power meters are designed with the highest sensitivity, lowest noise, and most precise calibrations to bring out maximum performance from their smart sensors.
+These power meters and PC interfaces operate on the smart plug principle, meaning these devices can work with nearly all Ophir sensors.

 Ophir Photonics presents a wide range of energy sensors, or pyroelectric sensors, designed to measure repetitive pulse energies and average powers at pulse rates up to 25000 pulses per second, and pulse widths up to 20ms.
 These sensors use a pyroelectric crystal that generates electric charges that are proportional to the pulse energy.